EDITH-KRP/DeRansomeware/README.md

 3. **Blockchain Logging**: High-risk events are logged to the Ethereum blockchain, creating an immutable record.

 4. **Alert**: The user is notified through the dashboard with details about the event, risk level, and backup location.

+### Blockchain Simulation Mode

+If you don't have blockchain credentials or don't want to use real blockchain transactions, the application will automatically fall back to simulation mode.
+In this mode:

+- Blockchain events are simulated with random transaction hashes
+- No actual blockchain transactions are sent
+- All other functionality works normally

+To force the application to use real blockchain transactions, set `allow_fallback=False` in the BlockchainLogger initialization.

 ## Security Considerations